breedlun/clearplot/doc/source/installation.rst

 Easy Way
 --------

-1. Install clearplot using ``pip install clearplot`` from the command line.
+1. Install clearplot using ``pip install -v clearplot`` from the command line.

+    a.
 This will download clearplot from PyPI, install it on your ``PYTHONPATH``, and install the custom fonts in the proper directory.
+The ``-v`` tells pip to be verbose, so you can see what pip is doing.

-    a.
-If pip has trouble connecting to the PyPI server, you can download clearplot from `PyPI's website <https://pypi.python.org/pypi/clearplot>`__ and run ``pip install [path]``, where ``[path]`` is the path to the downloaded tarball.
+    b.
+If pip has trouble connecting to the PyPI server, you can download clearplot from `PyPI's website <https://pypi.python.org/pypi/clearplot>`__ and run ``pip install -v [path]``, where ``[path]`` is the path to the downloaded tarball.

 Hard (Manual) Way
 -----------------